arkq/bluez-alsa/doc/bluealsa-aplay.1.rst

     Note: Only one of A2DP or SCO can be used.
 If both are specified, the last one given will be selected.

+--resampler=METHOD
+    Use libsamplerate to convert the stream from the Bluetooth sample rate to the ALSA PCM sample rate.
+This option is only available if **bluealsa-aplay** was built with libsamplerate support.
+The resampler uses adaptive resampling to compensate for timer drift between the Bluetooth timer and the ALSA device timer.
+Resampling can be CPU intensive and therefore by default this option is not enabled. *METHOD* specifies which libsamplerate converter to use, and may be one of 6 values:

+    - **sinc-best** - use the SRC_SINC_BEST_QUALITY converter; generates the
+      highest quality output but also has very high CPU usage.

+    - **sinc-medium** - use the SRC_SINC_MEDIUM_QUALITY converter; generates
+      high quality output and has moderately high CPU usage.

+    - **sinc-fastest** - use the SRC_SINC_FASTEST converter; generates good
+      quality output with lower CPU usage than the other SINC based converters.
+      Often this converter is the best compromise for Bluetooth audio.

+    - **linear** - use the SRC_LINEAR converter.
+The audio quality is relatively poor compared to the SINC converters.
+Quality and CPU usage is similar to the ALSA rate plugin's own internal linear converter, but this option also compensates for timer drift, which is not possible with the ALSA rate plugin.

+    - **zero-order-hold** - use the SRC_ZERO_ORDER_HOLD converter; the lowest
+      quality converter of libsamplerate.
+CPU usage is very low so may be better suited to very low power embedded processors.

+    - **none** - do not perform any resampling; the ALSA PCM device is then responsible for rate conversion, and no timer drift adjustment is made.
+      This is the default when no resampler is specified.

+    See `Delay, timer drift, and resampling`_ in the **NOTES** section below for more information.

 --single-audio
     Allow only one Bluetooth device to play audio at a time.
     If multiple devices are connected, only the first to start will play, the